sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-add-validation/cp-mobile-dev-kit-add-validation.md

 [OPTION END]

-**Congratulations**!
-You have successfully completed **Create Your First Mobile App with the Mobile Development Kit (MDK)** mission and you are now all set to [Enhance Your First MDK App with Additional Functionalities](mission.mobile-dev-kit-enhance) mission.
+**Congratulations!** You have successfully completed **Create Your First Mobile App with the Mobile Development Kit (MDK)** mission and you are now all set to [Enhance Your First MDK App with Additional Functionalities](mission.mobile-dev-kit-enhance) mission.

 [VALIDATE_1]
 [ACCORDION-END]